TrogonDB/EventStore/docs/admin-ui.md

 # Admin UI

-The EventStoreDB Admin UI is available at _SERVER_IP:2113_ and helps you interact with and manage a cluster in a visual way.
+The EventStoreDB Admin UI is available at _SERVER_IP:2113_ and helps you visually interact with and manage a cluster.
 This guide explains the tabs of the interface and what they do.

 ::: tip
-The embedded EventStoreDB web interface is reaching its end of life.
-We are working on a replacement, and you can try using the Early Preview of [Event Store Navigator](https://learn.eventstore.com/event-store-navigator-preview) app instead.
-It doesn't have full feature parity with the embedded web UI, but it already has usability improvements compared to it.
+The embedded EventStoreDB Admin UI web interface is reaching its end of life.
+You can try using the Early Preview of [Event Store Navigator](https://learn.eventstore.com/event-store-navigator-preview) app instead.
+It doesn't have full feature parity with the embedded web UI, but you will find some usability improvements already in place.
 :::

 ## Dashboard

 ![Web admin interface dashboard](./images/wai-dashboard.png)

-The _Dashboard_ tab shows an overview of active queues with associated statistics in the top half.
-The _+_ icon indicates a queue group, click it to reveal the queues that are part of the group.
+The top portion of the _Dashboard_ tab provides an overview of active queues with associated statistics.
+The _+_ icon indicates a queue group.
+Clicking any  _+_ icon reveals the queues associated with the group.

-The second half of the tab shows active connections to EventStoreDB and information about them.
+The bottom portion of the tab provides information about the active connections to EventStoreDB.

-Click the _Snapshot_ button in the top right to output a snapshot of all queue statistics at the time you clicked the button.
+Clicking the _Snapshot_ button in the upper right will produce a snapshot of all current queue statistics.

 ## Stream browser

 ![Web admin interface stream browser tab](./images/wai-stream-browser.png)

-The _Stream Browser_ tab gives an overview of recently created and changed streams, clicking on an individual stream shows details about the individual stream.
+The _Stream Browser_ tab provides an overview of recently created and changed streams.
+Click on any individual stream name to access the stream details.

 ### Event stream